ggkkdev/PaperWithProofs/README.md

 It means that you can train the python model from [PyEZKL](https://github.com/zkonduit/pyezkl.git) and the code will be verified online.

 ## Overview
+You can play with the testnet demo [here](https://paperwithproofs.web.app/)
 ![image](./packages/vite-app-ts/public/assets/paperwithproof.png)

 ## Demo